tshmak/lassosum/README.md

 ```
 ### Warning!

-Most functions in `lassosum` impute missing genotypes in PLINK bfiles with a homozygous A2 genotype, which is same as using the `--fill-missing-a2` option in PLINK.
-It is the user's responsibility to filter out individuals and SNPs with too many missing genotypes before hand.
+Most functions in `lassosum` impute missing genotypes in PLINK bfiles with a homozygous A2 genotype, which is the same as using the `--fill-missing-a2` option in PLINK.
+It is the user's responsibility to filter out individuals and SNPs with too many missing genotypes beforehand.

 ### Tutorial